 7. Shop Through the Airlines

 One of Ott’s favorite ways to find great travel deals is to make online purchases through airline shopping portals.
-Essentially, you log in to your frequent flier account on an airline website, go to the airline shopping portal and earn miles just for making purchases from your favorite retailer.
+Essentially, you log in to your frequent flyer account on an airline website, go to the airline shopping portal and earn miles just for making purchases from your favorite retailer.

 “It’s kind of like a referral program,” Ott said.
 And certain retailers will offer 25 or more miles per dollar.
 “If you buy a laptop from your favorite online store, it might be enough for a free flight.
 It’s so easy and can mean thousands of miles and endless free flights if you shop online.”